 As Director of the Division of Thyroid and Parathyroid Surgery at Mass.
-Eye and Ear, Gregory W. Randolph, M.D., F.A.C.S., F.A.C.E leads a team of exceptional thyroid and parathyroid surgeons in caring for patients suffering from conditions of the thyroid and parathyroid glands.
+Eye and Ear, Gregory W. Randolph, M.D., FACS, FACE, leads a team of exceptional thyroid and parathyroid surgeons in caring for patients suffering from conditions of the thyroid and parathyroid glands.
 In the 1990s, Dr. Randolph pioneered a clinical intraoperative nerve monitoring program involving the anesthesia, audiology and otolaryngology departments that provides electrophysiologic nerve monitoring during thyroid and parathyroid surgery.
 Dr. Randolph’s work on voice and laryngeal exams has stimulated the importance of voice preservation and awareness of the role of laryngeal examination before and after thyroid surgery in the surgical community.
-His work on intraoperative nerve monitoring, as well as voice preservation, has led him to publish guidelines for laryngeal exam and recurrent laryngeal nerve and superior laryngeal nerve intraoperative monitoring through the International Neural Monitoring Study Group, the American Academy of Otolaryngology, the Amercian Head and Neck Surgery Society and the American Thyroid Association.
+His work on intraoperative nerve monitoring, as well as voice preservation, has led him to publish guidelines for laryngeal exam and recurrent laryngeal nerve and superior laryngeal nerve intraoperative monitoring through the International Neural Monitoring Study Group, the American Academy of Otolaryngology, the American Head and Neck Surgery Society and the American Thyroid Association.

-Deeply commited to sharing this expertise with the world, Dr. Randolph has led thyroid surgical missions that use intraoperative nerve monitoring in St. Petersburg, Russia; Guangzhou, China; and in the Chernobyl region of Russia, the Ukraine, Kenya and rural India.
+Deeply committed to sharing this expertise with the world, Dr. Randolph has led thyroid surgical missions that use intraoperative nerve monitoring in St. Petersburg, Russia; Guangzhou, China; and in the Chernobyl region of Russia, the Ukraine, Kenya and rural India.
 He directs the Harvard Thyroid and Parathyroid Surgery Course teaching surgeons in the United States and has directed international surgical courses in Italy, Germany, Switzerland and Russia.
 He also founded the first Otolaryngology-based Thyroid and Parathyroid surgical fellowship in the country.

 Dr. Randolph has also authored an endocrine surgical textbook, Surgery of the Thyroid and Parathyroid Glands, published by Elsevier-Saunders.
 This text has been nominated for a publishing industry award and has been translated into Russian, Portuguese, Turkish and Chinese.